highbyte/dotnet-6502/docs/systems/c64/libraries.md

 low three cycles ahead.
 A CPU read that falls inside such a window waits until the window ends;
 writes do not wait.
-Bad lines follow YSCROLL and the DEN bit as the VIC-II saw it during raster line $30: clearing DEN before that line switches the display, and its bad lines, off for the whole frame, clearing it later has no effect until the next frame.
+Bad lines follow YSCROLL and the DEN bit as the VIC-II saw it during raster line $30: clearing DEN before that line switches the display, and its bad lines, off for the whole frame, clearing it later has no effect until the next frame, and setting it partway through line
+$30 makes bad lines from the cycle after the write on (a write in the line's last cycle still counts, one in the next line's first cycle does not).
 Sprites follow the chip's data
 counters: the compare in cycles 55 and 56 of the line an enabled sprite's Y register names switches its DMA on (on the 6567R8's 65-cycle line, cycles 56 and 57) and the display follows in cycle 58 (59), the row it fetches for each line comes from a counter that takes the fetch's end position (three on) in cycle 16 of every line where the